Geoogolla/enterprise-docs/docs/administrator-guide/manage-permissions.md

 * Specific Category: Provides permission to access a specific category with the chosen access mode.
 * All Schedules: Provides permission to access all schedules with the chosen access mode.
 * Specific Schedule: Provides permission to access a specific schedule with the chosen access mode.
+* All Settings: Provides permission to access all settings pages with the Manage access mode.
+* Specific Settings: Provides permission to access specific settings page with the Manage access mode.
+* All Groups: Provides permission to create new groups except for import groups from third parties.
+* Users and Groups: Provides permission to access user and group management with the Create and Manage access mode except for the manage permission page.
+If you want to access the manage permission page, then you need to provide delegate permission.
+* Specific Group: Provides permission to access specific groups with the Manage access mode except for the manage permission page.
+If you want to access the manage permission page, then you need to provide delegate permission.
+* All Permissions: Provides permission with the Manage access mode to delegate permission for all the resources in users and groups manage permission page.
+Only, the permission will available, if the user has a specific group or users and groups permission.
+* Specific Permissions: Provides permission with the Manage access mode to delegate permission for specific resource in users and groups manage permission page.
+Only the permission will available if the user has a specific group or users and groups permission.

 ## Scope